parthp941/intro_to_ds_project/ReadMe&Requirments/README.md

 pip install -r ReadMe\&Requirments/requirements.txt streamlit run App/app.py

 ## How To Create Research Result Tables
+### Creates result CSV files inside the Results folder.
+These files can be used to compare model performance across AAPL, TSLA, and SPY using MAE, RMSE, directional accuracy, and walk-forward validation.
 python Experiments/run_research_results.py